 Caffeine Obsessed Coffee Culture

 One of the first words taught on the Duolingo language learning app is cafea, which is Romanian for coffee.
-This should have been a clue, but I did not realize how strong the coffee and culture for it is here in Romania.
+This should have been a clue, but I did not realize how strong the coffee culture would be in Romania.
 Digital nomads rejoice, this city has a number of cozy cafes and the best wifi signal that Europe has to offer.
 Bucharest has everything you need to keep the midnight oil burning.

 With cafes and 5 to Gos around every corner, you will not have to walk far to experience the aroma of a strong brew.
 Speaking of taking a walk, beware of the Romanian parking lot!